armory/documentation/_release_notes/armoryspinnaker_v2.3.4.md

 ## Known Issues
-There are currently no known issues with this release.
+The following known issues exist in this release.
+- Dinghy does not properly create/update pipelines

+Please upgrade to Armory Spinnaker 2.3.5

 ###  Spinnaker Community Contributions
 ## Detailed Updates